 In this particular case, we went on to find out and subsequently demonstrate in court that the tree trimming company did not correctly trim the trees.
 We hired an electrical engineer and a horticultural expert to examine the area where the limb fell off the tree.
 The expert witnesses said that the trees were not trimmed properly.
 We spent $50,000 to pay them to prepare the expert reports before going to trial.
 As a result, we settled with the tree trimming company, securing an excellent settlement.

 With the guidance of a skilled attorney for Personal Injury Cases, you can have the peace of mind that comes with knowing that we’ll prepare your case properly and spend the money needed to do so.
-For more information on Personal Injury Cases in New Jersey, an initial consultation is your next best step.
+Call Kronberg Law Firm at 973.204.6573 for a free consultation!
+Our mobile office can come to you.